silent5/droplets/README.md

 A droplet's height can be subject to one of four rules when that droplet is triggered (increment, decrement, positive random offset, negative random offset).

 Outgoing notes can have their pitch quantized to a variety of scales.
-Each droplet can also be set to tranpose its base pitch by incoming MIDI notes.
+Each droplet can also be set to transpose its base pitch by incoming MIDI notes.

 ### The Droplets interface is made up of three panels